Thysrael/Ficus/README.md

 ## Changelog

-- 2023.04.26: Ficus 0.1.0 version
+### v0.1.0

+**Release Date**: April 26, 2023

+**Description**: Alpha version release.

+**Features Overview**:

-  - WYSIWYG markdown editing
+- WYSIWYG markdown editor
-  - Opening files and folders
+- Open files, open folders
-  - Basic framework construction
+- Basic framework setup
 - Hot updates
-  - Support for fig tree functionality, only supports fig tree display functionality, does not support fig tree editing functionality, and does not support fig forest functionality
+- Supports Ficus functionality, only supports Ficus diagram display, does not support Ficus diagram editing, and does not support Ficus forest functionality
-  - ```diff
-    - Please do not open important files with Ficus at will, as this version has a certain risk of clearing user files
+- Please do not use Ficus to open important files at will, as this version poses a certain risk of clearing user files

-    ```
+### v0.1.3

+**Release Date**: May 7, 2023

+**Description**: Improved version of the alpha version.

+**Features Overview**:

+- New Ficus functionality plugin
+- Mathematical formula completion
+- Bug fixes based on user feedback

+### v0.1.7

+**Release Date**: June 5, 2023

+**Description**: Pre-release of the beta version.

+**Features Overview**:

+- Ficus functionality fully developed
+- Editing floating window
+- Search and replace
+- Preference settings
+- Shortcut keys
+- Image copy and paste
+- After further polishing, startup interface design, and user experience improvement, the final version of beta will be released.

 ## Contribution